Taco Bell comeback on tap in Rantoul

 The company owns 21 Taco Bells in Illinois, including several in Champaign-Urbana.

-Chris Milliken, village of Rantoul urban planner, said despite the property having held a used-vehicle dealership, it is zoned residential.
+Chris Milliken, an urban planner with the village, said despite the property having hosted a used-vehicle dealership, it is zoned residential.
 Buddybells is seeking rezoning to C-2 (commercial).

 Milliken said the planning and zoning commission is likely to hear the rezoning request in November.
 It would also require village board approval.